manifest-cyber/cli/README.md

 `-o`, `--output`: SBOM format to use.
 Either cyclonedx-json or spdx-json.

 Note: CycloneDX released v1.5 on June 25, 2023.
-Currently, we only provide partial support for v1.5 and full support for prior versions.
+Currently, Manifest only provides partial support for v1.5 and full support for prior versions.

 `-n`, `--name`: Name of the generated SBOM.
 Overrides any existing version info.